-When tendering for a contract, you will have to show the buyer that you can be relied upon to deliver the project to the required standard, on time.
+When tendering for a contract, you will have to show the buyer that you can be relied upon to deliver the project to the required standard and on time.
 But how?
-This is where a quality statement comes in - a document that explains the skills, experience and expertise that you can bring to the job.
+This is where a quality statement comes in - it's a document that explains the skills, experience and expertise that you can bring to the job.
 Here's how to write one

 When a buyer puts a project out to tender, the buyer looks at a whole range of different factors to help choose the right supplier.
 Key factors might include:

 - Cost - the initial costs (ie the price paid to the supplier) and the lifetime costs.
 For example, initially more expensive but energy-efficient equipment might work out cheaper in the long run.

 - Technical performance - for example, the materials used, how suitable the finished product is for its purpose, durability.

 - Project management - including delivering the completed project on time and minimising any risks.

 - Sustainability - the broader impact of the project on the environment, local community, and so on.

 When you submit your bid, some of these elements can be included in a direct way: for example, you can quote a price and provide a specification of what you plan to deliver.
 But others are less straightforward: how do you show that you will finish the project on time, to the required standard?

 What is a quality statement?

 The quality statement deals with this problem.
 You may already have a quality statement for general use in your business or you can create one as part of your response to a tender.
 It should help to convince the buyer that you are the right supplier for their needs.